robtweed/node-mwire/README.md

 ##  Installing the Global-based back-end System

+**Manual Installation:**

 In order to use *node-mwire* you'll need to have a have a Cach&#233; system or a Linux system with GT.M installed.
 You'll also need to install the following on the GT.M or Cach&#233; system:

-- M/Wire routines (latest versions from the repository: *robtweed/mdb*)
+- M/Wire routines (make sure you get the latest versions from the repository: *https://github.com/robtweed/mdb*)

 I've provided specific instructions for Cach&#233; at the end of this README file.
 If you'd prefer to use the Free Open Source GT.M database, read on:

+To install and configure the M/Wire routines manually in GT.M, you need just 3 files from the *mdb* repository:

+       zmwire.m (the GT.M routine file that does the work) mwire and zmwire (the xinetd service files)

+The comments at the top of the zmwire.m file will tell you how to install and configure everything.
+Ignore the paragraph on requiring
+MGWSI and m_apache as you won't need these if you're just using *node-mwire*.

+**Using the M/DB Installer:**

-The easiest way to get a GT.M system going is to use Mike Clayton's *M/DB installer* for Ubuntu Linux which will create you a fully-working environment within a few minutes.
+Alternatively, the easiest way to get a GT.M system going is to use Mike Clayton's *M/DB installer* for Ubuntu Linux which will create you a fully-working environment within a few minutes.
 Node.js and *node-mwire* can reside on the same server as GT.M or on a different server.
 Mike has also created an installer that will add Node.js and our node-mbdm and node-mwire modules, to create a complete front-end and back-end environment on a single server: ideal for testing and evaluation.

 The instructions below assume you'll be installing Node.js and *node-wire* on the same server.